-Although the American Express Company started offering private pensions in 1875, it wasn’t until 1920s that private pensions were offered by a variety of American industries.
-State governments established pensions for employees in 1911 followed by federal pension plans.
+Although the American Express Company started offering private pensions in 1875, it wasn’t until the 1920s that many American industries offered private pensions..
+State governments established pensions for employees in 1911, followed by federal pension plans.
 Social Security income did not yet exist at the time Clason’s book was published.

-Today, fewer people (4%) can count on the traditional defined benefit pension plans if they work in the private sector.
-Participation through pensions are down significantly from 60% in the 1980s.
+Today, fewer people (4%) can count on the traditionally defined benefit pension plans if they work in the private sector.
+Participation through pensions is down significantly from 60% in the 1980s.
 The responsibility of saving for retirement falls on us.
 About half of Americans 55 or older have not put away any retirement savings.
 Roughly 22% have less than $5,000 in savings earmarked for retirement.

 Don’t make this mistake.
-Saving for retirement is really investing with deferred tax benefits The earlier you save, the more you will benefit from compound growth.
-Make sure to participate in your employer’s 401K plan, if offered especially if they offer a matching contribution.
-This is free money from your company.
-Don’t throw it away.
+Saving for retirement is investing with deferred tax benefits.
+The earlier you save, the more you will benefit from compound growth.
+If offered, make sure to participate in your employer’s 401K plan, especially if they offer a matching contribution.
+Don’t throw away free money from your company.

 The IRS sets caps on the maximum annual amount you may contribute to your 401K plan.
-Your contribution is made on a pretax basis.
-Payment of taxes are deferred until you withdraw money.
+Your contribution is on a pretax basis.
+You defer your taxes until you withdraw money.
 You will be able to direct these funds into an investment vehicle of your choice.

 How 401K Matching Works

 Many companies offer their employees access to 401K plans.
 Most employers provide a contribution match (partial or dollar-for-dollar) based on the employee’s contribution.